-- 3. Select the name pencil to apply a name, optional.
-If no name is entered the system will automatically apply a name to the config maps as follows, map, map(1), map(2) etc.

-- 4. Enter the desired name.
+- 3. Select the Name pencil icon to apply a name, optional.
+If no name is entered the system will automatically apply a name to the config maps as follows, map, map(1), map(2) etc. - 4.
+Place the cursor in the Name panel and enter the name.

-- 5. Select the Check to apply.

-- 6. Select the No to disregard.

-- 7. Select the Description pencil to apply a description, optional.

-- 8. Enter the desired description.